-- Three suction options: on-board SmartSuction® technology, regulated on-board suction, and post-op suction. - The ability to retain data for up to 100 procedures and continue a procedure after being powered down during transport from the operating room to the post-anesthesia care unit (PACU). - A built-in barcode reader to record disposable set(s), solutions, and operator/patient information. - The ability to download data using a USB flash drive. - A touch-screen display that provides both a simple interface during operation and allows users to easily access advanced configuration options. - A fat reduction protocol
+- Two suction options: on-board SmartSuction® technology and regulated on-board suction. - The ability to retain data for up to 100 procedures and continue a procedure after being powered down during transport from the operating room to the post-anesthesia care unit (PACU). - A built-in barcode reader to record disposable set(s), solutions, and operator/patient information. - The ability to download data using a USB flash drive. - A touch-screen display that provides both a simple interface during operation and allows users to easily access advanced configuration options. - A fat reduction protocol